hypoport/slack-wps-py/README.md

 # Workplace Status (WPS)

-Workplace status `/wps` is a slack command that helps teams to communicate better by setting and sharing each workers status easily.
+Workplace status `/wps` is a Slack command that helps teams to communicate better by setting and sharing each worker's status easily.

 # Usage